 Total Month 1 expense: $623 interest + $2,225 depreciation = $2,848

-By Month 48, interest expense will be near $0 (tiny remaining balance) and total expense will be just $2,225 — noticeably lower than early periods.
-That front-loading is the defining characteristic of finance lease accounting.
+By Month 48, interest expense will be near $0 and total expense will be just $2,225 — noticeably lower than early periods.

 Short-Term Lease Entries (Practical Expedient)